mathyc0de/coursera-downloader-gui/README.md

 The installation of Python (3.9 or higher).

 ## Windows Installation Instructions
 Copy the code provided below, which executes the run.ps1 script.
-This script will handle the installation of necessary dependencies, move the built files to the Program Files folder on your drive, and create a desktop shortcut.
+This script will handle the installation of necessary dependencies and copy the executable file to desktop.

 **Script:**
 ```powershell